mathigon/textbooks/content/sequences/content.md

 ---
 > id: rabbits-2

-The number of rabbits in a particular month is [[sum of the two previous numbers|twice the previous number]]. _{span.reveal(when="blank-0")}In other words, you have to add the *previous two* terms in the sequence, to get the next one.
+The number of rabbits in a particular month is [[the sum of the two previous numbers|twice the previous number]]. _{span.reveal(when="blank-0")}In other words, you have to add the *previous two* terms in the sequence, to get the next one.
 The sequence starts with two 1s, and the [recursive